-The EDQ coordinates all of its activities from its head office, which is located in Saint-Jérôme, on the premises of Diabetes Québec.
+The EDQ coordinates all of its activities from its head office, which is located in Saint-Jérôme.
 Its operations are conducted through three branch offices in Québec.
 The Quebec City, Trois-Rivières and Saint-Jérôme centres handle pick-ups, which are carried out seven days a week in the municipalities they serve.
 The EDQ receives no government grants.

 Over the years, the EDQ has carved out an enviable position in a formerly underdeveloped sector of activity.
 The gently used clothing and items it collects are sold through Village des Valeurs stores, with which the EDQ has enjoyed a special business relationship from the outset.

 Items come, in part, from 250 donation bins.
 These are scattered throughout populated areas, allowing donors to easily drop off used clothing and other items themselves.